medieval-source-book/jekyll-site/_texts/carvajal_walking_out.md

 pdf: /assets/pdf/carvajal_walking_out.pdf
 textauthor: Carvajal
 languages: [spanish]
-regions: [western_europe]
 periods: [15th_century]
 textcollections: [love-songs, gender-sex-sensuality]
 sdr: https://purl.stanford.edu/druid
 image: /assets/img/text/carvajal_walking_out.jpg
 thumb: /assets/img/text/carvajal_walking_out-thumb.jpg
-imagesource: |
+imagesource: ""
+fulltext: ""
+---
  Madrid, Biblioteca Nacional de España MS, VITR/17/7, f.130v [Public domain]
-fulltext: |

----
 ## Introduction to the Source
 <p dir="ltr" id="docs-internal-guid-16cd1481-7fff-9611-d371-0ec7546f1381">The poem is copied in Madrid, Biblioteca Nacional de España, VITR/17/7, fol.
 130v-131r.
 This manuscript is a copy of the poetry collection known as the <em>Cancionero de Estúñiga</em>, ca. 1465.
 It has been digitized: <a href="http://bdh-rd.bne.es/viewer.vm?id=0000051837">http://bdh-rd.bne.es/viewer.vm?id=0000051837</a>.
 It contains a compilation of mostly Castilian poems, including ballads, as well as a few Italian compositions.
 Their authors attended the King of Aragon, Alfonso the Magnanimous, in Naples in the mid-fifteenth century. </p>
 ## Introduction to the Text